ulbmuenster/eln-ldap-sync/README.md

 apk add build-base openldap-dev python3-dev
 ```

-### Development: Set Env-Variables in `.env`
+### Setup for Development

 1. Get API Key in elabFTW: https://your-elab-instance.com/ucp.php?tab=4
+2. Copy the `.env.example` file to `.env` and fill in your data
-2. Set up a virtual Environment and install dependencies and run the script
+3. Set up a virtual Environment and install dependencies with pipen:
     ```bash
-    python -m venv venv
-    . ./venv/bin/activate
-    pip install -r requirements.txt
-    python3 elabftw_usersync/main.py
-    ```

-    Alternatively:

-    ```bash
-    pipenv install
+    pipenv install --dev
     pipenv shell
-    elabftw
     ```
+4. run the script: `elabftw`

 ## Usage

 ### Provide a CSV List of groups

-see `group_whitelist.csv` for an example
+See `group_whitelist.csv` for an example

-### Adapt the script to use any Identity Provider other than LDAP
+## Adapt the script to use any Identity Provider other than LDAP

 In the `for` loop that goers over each group read from the CSV whitelist in the `main.py/start_sync()` function LDAP gets called for all members of the group: